 Will you be stared at? and what's the likelihood of a good beating?

 Yes, you will be stared at, but not in an aggressive way.
 Remember, Chaiyaphum is in the heart of Issan so the locals here don't see many farangs.
 As for getting a good beating?
 No, the locals here are very friendly.

 Taxis, buses....or horse and cart?

-All the above and the local Samlors.
-The Samlor drivers will try to rip you off, so make sure that you fix the price before getting into one.
+All the above and the local samlors.
+The samlor drivers might try to rip you off, so make sure that you fix the price before getting into one.

 Main advantages of living there?

 The countryside here is beautiful, also the people are friendly and it's cheap.

 The entertainment here is limited, and if you can't speak the lingo then it can be quite a lonely place to live.